 The project is located within the RB (Ocean Beach Residential) zone district.
-The proposed dwelling will be consistent with all pertinent County ordinances, site standards, and the purpose of the RE3 zone district, with the exception of the number of stones, for which a Variance is sought.
-The increase in the number of stones will not significantly increase the bulk of building mass and will allow adequate light, air and open space to adjacent neighbors, as the design of the proposed single-family dwelling is consistent with that of the surrounding neighborhood, as it is visually compatible and integrated with the character of surrounding neighborhood (both existing and proposed dwellings), and meets the intent of County Code Section 13.10.130, "Design Criteria for Coastal Zone Developments" and Chapter 13.11 "Site, Architectural and Landscape Design Review."
+The proposed dwelling will be consistent with all pertinent County ordinances, site standards, and the purpose of the RB zone district, with the exception of the number of stones, for which a Variance is sought.
+The increase in the number of stories will not significantly increase the bulk of building mass and will allow adequate light, air and open space to adjacent neighbors, as the design of the proposed single-family dwelling is consistent with that of the surroundingneighborhood, as it is visually compatible and integrated with the character of surrounding neighborhood (both existing and proposed dwellings), and meets the intent of County Code Section 13.10.130, "Design Criteria for Coastal Zone Developments" and Chapter 13.11 "Site, Architectural and Landscape Design Review."
 Homes in the area range from one story on the beach side of Beach Drive to three-stories on the bluff side, with a wood or stucco exteriors and large expanses of windows and decks.
 The majority of houses in the neighborhood have flat roofs.
 The proposed colors and materials and architecture will harmonize and blend with the other homes in this neighborhood.
 Thus, the design of the proposed single-family dwelling is consistent with that of the surrounding neighborhood.
-As discussed in Finding #1, Engineering Geologic and Geotechnical reports have been prepared evaluating the landslide and coastal flooding hazards, which will be mitigated in accordance with the regulations set forth in Chapter 16.10 (Geologic Hazards) of the County Code.
-As discussed in the Coastal Findings above, the project is consistent with the County's Coastal Regulations (Chapter 13.20).
+As discussed in Finding #1, Engineering Geologic and Geotechnical reports have been prepared evaluating the landslide and coastal floodinghazards, which will be mitigated in accordance with the Coastal Findings above, the project is consistent with the County's Coastal Regulations (Chapter 13.20).

-Application # 04-0255 APN: 043-152-56
+Application # 04-0255 APN: 043-152-56 Owner: Michael and Deborah Collins